nocobase/docs/docs/en-US/handbook/file-manager/storage/s3-pro.md

 ## Features

-1. **Direct Upload:** Files are uploaded directly to the storage service without passing through the NocoBase server, enabling a more efficient and faster upload experience.
+1. **Client Upload:** Files are uploaded directly to the storage service without passing through the NocoBase server, enabling a more efficient and faster upload experience.

 2. **Private Access:** All file URLs are signed temporary authorization addresses, ensuring secure and time-limited access to files.